“How to prevent separation anxiety in cats.”

 They’re as simple as plugging them into a wall outlet, working in the same way that plug-in air fresheners do.

-- Drug-free solution that helps to calm your stressed cat and reduce destructive behaviors
+- DRUG-FREE: Drug-free solution that helps to calm your stressed cat and reduce urine spraying, scratching, and other unwanted behaviors.

-- New Comfort Zone formula works in all Comfort Zone diffusers.
-Refills last up to 30 days.
+- TRUSTED CALMING: Our trusted cat calming pheromone formula refills work in all Comfort Zone diffusers and last up to 30 days.

-- Satisfaction guaranteed or your money back.
+- SATISFACTION GUARANTEED: We are so confident your pets will find stress relief from our products that we offer a satisfaction guaranteed or your money back.
 Results may vary by each individual cat.

 Get a Second Cat: